NC Cottage Food Guide

 Owning Pets and Food Safety

-The CFR focuses on preventing contamination, not excluding pets entirely.
+The focus is on preventing contamination, not excluding pets entirely.
 As long as you can maintain a clean workspace where pets are not present during food preparation, you can still sell your homemade food

 Food Handler Training